 For both skilled workers and academic professionals there are a variety of opportunities to obtain employment in Germany.
 Access to the labour market for unskilled and low-skilled workers remains limited.

 Citizens of Australia, Israel, Japan, South Korea, New Zealand and the US may enter Germany without a visa and apply for a residence/work permit after arrival.
 It is important to note, however, that employment may not be taken up until the permit has been issued.
-Citizens from these countries may choose to obtain a work visa from their local German mission, prior to entry, entitling them to take up employment from day one.
+Citizens of these countries may choose to obtain a work visa from their local German mission, prior to entry, entitling them to take up employment from day one.

 - The Blue Card EU provides an accelerated pathway to permanent residence.
 The scheme is geared at qualified academic professionals being employed by a company in Germany in their field of qualification and with a designated minimum remuneration (2020 threshold: €55,200 per annum).
 Professionals with a background in mathematics, IT, the natural sciences or technology as well as medical doctors may qualify for a Blue Card with a remuneration starting at €43,056 (2020 threshold).
 Applicants need to demonstrate that they hold a German or a recognised or a comparable academic degree.